nickp60/riboSeed/README.md

   --keep_temps          if not --keep_temps, mapping files will be removed
-                        once they are no no longer needed during the iterations; default: False --skip_control        if --skip_control, no SPAdes-only de novo assembly will be done; default: False -i ITERATIONS, --iterations ITERATIONS
+                        once they are no no longer needed during the iterations; default: False --skip_control        if --skip_control, no de novo assembly will be done;
+                        default: False
+  -i ITERATIONS, --iterations ITERATIONS
-                        if iterations>1, multiple seedings will occur after assembly of seed regions; if setting --target_len, seedings will continue until --iterations are
+                        if iterations>1, multiple seedings will occur after subassembly of seed regions; if setting --target_len, seedings will continue until --iterations are
-                        completed or target_len is matched or exceeded;
+                        completed or --target_len is matched or exceeded;
                         default: 3
   -v {1,2,3,4,5}, --verbosity {1,2,3,4,5}
                         Logger writes debug to file in output dir; this sets